 It’s not just the usual assortment of gorgeous British trees like oaks and willows that makes Battersea Park such a special autumn destination – its variety of gardens (from subtropical to winter) make it one of the city’s more fascinating green spaces.
 The hybrid strawberry tree with its red bark is a standout, and by autumn’s end it’s covered in fruit and white flowers.

-London is great all year round, but it’s definitely during the autumn months that this city is at its most beautiful.
-Sure, the days get shorter, but that just means more gorgeous early evening sunsets and the chance to hole up in a cosy pub.
+London is great all year round, but as soon as it’s tinged with burnt oranges and russet reds in the autumn months, its beauty really begins to show.
+Sure, it might be getting chillier and the days may be shorter, but that just means more gorgeous early evening sunsets and the chance to hole up in a cosy pub.
 If you’ve got a dog, all the better.

 RECOMMENDED: London’s major parks.